Bardolph-Automation-Inc/bardolph/docs/web_install.rst

 with this, currently I recommend creating one in a directory named `bardolph-venv`.

-To create the virtual environment, from your home directory as the `lights`
+To create the virtual environment, *from your home directory as the `lights` user*:
-user:

 .. code-block:: bash

-    lights@harper:~ $ python -m venv bardolph-venv
+    lights@raspberrypi:~ $ python -m venv bardolph-venv

 The resulting directory structure will look like: